flogic/object_daddy/README.markdown

 creating objects for testing, and is related to the concept of an "object exemplar" or _stereotype_.

-**WARNING** This code is very much at an _alpha_ development stage.
-Usage, APIs, etc., are all subject to change.

 See [http://b.logi.cx/2007/11/26/object-daddy](http://b.logi.cx/2007/11/26/object-daddy) for inspiration, historical drama, and too much reading.

 ## Installation